Create a declarative agent

 [!NOTE] The information on this form is used to populate the catalog entry in your organization’s Office and Teams Catalogs and the Microsoft Admin Center Integrated Apps list.
 It isn’t used by the Microsoft 365 Copilot language model to invoke your agent.

-2. In the Short description text box enter Answers questions about Contoso Electronics products.
+2. In the Short description text box enter Answers questions about Contoso Electronics products, replacing the automatically generated content.

 3. Accept the default suggestions for the remaining fields.